 WET is an award winning In-Yer-Face play set during the height of Canada’s involvement in the Afghanistan War.
 A soldier returns home from active duty abandoned by her county.
 She’s broken.
 Her husband thinks he can fix her.
 She can no longer be a mother.
 He becomes her caregiver.
 She wants to disappear.
 He wants his wife back.
 Their basement suite becomes a prison.
 A former war comrade shows up to make things better.
 He doesn’t.

 Winner of the Herman Voaden National Playwriting Competition, WET is a provocative examination of poverty, mental illness and the military industrial complex.
-Presented in ITSAZOO’s trademark immersive style, WET unfolds mere inches from intimately-sized audiences of 28 people per show.
+It was presented in May 2018 in Vancouver through ITSAZOO’s trademark immersive style (WET unfolded mere inches from intimately-sized audiences of 28 people per show).

 Centre of the Universe